 We purchase some of our critical component parts from sole source and limited source suppliers.
 If our suppliers receive excess demand for their products, we may receive a low priority for order fulfillment as large volume customers may receive priority that may result in delays in our acquiring components.
 A delay in acquiring components for our products may delay the manufacture and shipment of our products.
 Some of these delays may be substantial.
 As a result, we may purchase critical long-lead time or single-sourced components in large quantities to help protect our ability to deliver finished products on time.
 If we overestimate our component requirements, we may have excess inventory, which will increase our costs.
-If we underestimate our component requirements, we may have excess inventory, which will increase our costs.
-If we underestimate our component from a supplier or if the price of a component has increased substantially, we may be required to manufacture the component internally, which will also result in delays or we may be required to absorb price increases.
+If we underestimate our component requirements, we will have inadequate inventory, which will delay our manufacturing and render us unable to deliver products to customers on scheduled delivery dates.
+If we are unable to obtain a component from a supplier or if the price of a component has increased substantially, we may be required to manufacture the component internally, which will also result in delays or we may be required to absorb price increases.
 Manufacturing delays could negatively impact our ability to sell our products and could damage our customer relationships.